Air pollution describes air quality and the presence of harmful particulates and gasses found in both indoor air and outdoor air.

 How is air pollution measured?

 Particulate matter (PM) pollution in the air is a mixture of extremely small solid and liquid particles.
 These particulates can have significant health effects when inhaled, as they affect the lungs and heart.
 The particulates are measured on a scale using micrometers.
-Particular matter that is 10 micrometers in diameter or less are small enough to be inhaled into a person’s lungs.
-Some are small enough to enter a person’s circulatory system from the lungs.
+Particulate matter that is 10 micrometers in diameter or less is small enough to be inhaled into a person’s lungs.
+Some matter is even small enough to enter a person’s circulatory system from the lungs.
 For these reasons, particular matter that is 2.5 micrometers to 10 micrometers in diameter (PM10) and that which is less than 2.5 micrometers in diameter (PM2.5) is of particular concern.
 To put these numbers in perspective, a human hair is usually 50-70 micrometers in diameter.
 That’s 5-7 times as wide as the particles in the air.

 Exposure to particulate matter can have the follow health effects: